eaqcole/Hospital-Readmission-Risk-Segmentation/README.md

 K-means clustering is an unsupervised machine learning technique.
 We can use this analysis tool to segment patients into distinct groups based on similar characteristics--such as age, comorbidities, length of hospital stay, and medication use--to identify those at high risk for hospital readmission.

 The following steps were taken within this analysis:
-1. Import relevant packages and connect to Amazon S3 bucket to pull data.
+1. Import relevant packages and connect to AWS S3 bucket to pull data.
 2. Explore the data, and identify potential continuous variables that we can use for this analysis .
 3. Evaluate the mean and standard deviation of each continouous variable.
-4. Push the filtered data back into the Amazon S3 bucket as a new file.
+4. Push the filtered data back into the AWS S3 bucket as a new file.
 5. Produce a scatterplot to visualize the data (figure 1).
 6. Standardize the dataset of our selected variable to perform the K-means analysis.
 7. Produce an elbow plot to determine how many K-clusters should be selected (figure 2).